-Press Master Reset to reset all saved values in Nov-Ram.
-The antenna type will not be reset.
 Press Default Length to reset element lengths.
 There will be a warning if element length data does not match default data.

 Multiple master antennas are necessary because the boom length looks longer electrically as frequency is increased.
 SteppIR has judiciously broken the frequencies up and modeled a unique antenna for each range.
 This coupled with a smart software algorithm allows an optimal antenna at every frequency without having to model hundreds of antennas.
 If an antenna is created anywhere within the frequency range of a master antenna, the new antenna will be scaled by the software algorithm so the user has an antenna with the same performance characteristics throughout that range.
 To ensure the absolute best performance in the ham bands (any master segment where a ham band occurs) SteppIR modeled the master antenna at a frequency near the center of each ham band.
 So if the user is changing a model and creates the new antenna near the center of the frequency range, that antenna will then be replicated throughout the entire segment.